 Steven's newest album, entitled "So New York," is scheduled for release in Sept.
 2018 and is a collection of original songs about NYC- the city he loves so much.

-The Steven Blane Band's newest album is entitled "Motel Blue."
+The Steven Blane Band's recent album is entitled "Motel Blue."
 It features Nashville recording artist Rachel Horter on vocals and Ross Holmes on Fiddle.

-Prior to that album Steven has released four others.
-His last two albums, "I Confess" produced by White Heart core member Billy Smiley and recorded in Nashville, and his Lake Worth, Florida recorded-in-a-shed album, "The Shed Sessions" received excellent reviews and airplay on Radio Stations across the country.
+Prior to that album Steven has released four other albums.
+"I Confess" was produced by White Heart core member Billy Smiley and recorded in Nashville, and his Lake Worth, Florida recorded-in-a-shed album, "The Shed Sessions" received excellent reviews and airplay on Radio Stations across the country.